chiraaag004/AI-Agent-Orchestrator/README.md

 - **CONFIDENCE_THRESHOLD:** The confidence score (0-100) below which the router defaults to the "general" agent.
 - **CONVERSATION_WINDOW_SIZE:** The number of recent messages to include in the agent's memory.

+## 🧠 Long-Term Memory

+Beyond the standard conversational window (`CONVERSATION_WINDOW_SIZE`), this project includes a mechanism for long-term memory to provide a more personalized and context-aware experience.

+### How It Works

+We use `VectorStoreRetrieverMemory` from LangChain, which works as follows:

+1.  **Saving Context:** Key pieces of information from the conversation (e.g., user preferences, booking details) are identified and saved to an in-memory FAISS vector store.
+2.  **Embedding:** Each saved piece of information is converted into a numerical vector (an embedding).
+3.  **Retrieval:** When a new query comes in, the agent searches the vector store for the most semantically similar memories.
+4.  **Context Injection:** These relevant memories are injected back into the agent's prompt, allowing it to recall past details that are relevant to the current topic, even if they occurred much earlier in the conversation.

+This setup is managed by `utils/memory_setup.py`.
+For production use, the in-memory FAISS store could be swapped with a persistent vector database like ChromaDB or a managed service.

 ## 📊 Observability with Langfuse

 This project is instrumented with Langfuse to provide deep insights into the agent's execution.
 When you run the agent (either via the Streamlit app or the test script), traces are automatically sent to your Langfuse project.